-The online cover form on Submittable will ask for basic information about yourself.
+The online cover form on Submittable will ask for basic information about you.
 This will include your contact information, schools you have attended and the names and contact information for those writing letters of recommendation and those serving as references.

 Your resume should include your educational and employment history, along with any honors, awards and/or publications.

 We require transcripts from all institutions of higher education where you spent significant time.
 (There is no need to send transcripts from a semester abroad or for a single summer course.)
-You may submit official electronic transcripts or scans of official hardcopy transcripts.
+You may submit official electronic transcripts or scans of official hard copy transcripts.
 Printouts and screen shots of online transcripts are not acceptable.
 If you are in your first year of a program and are unable to submit a transcript because your grades are not yet reported, please submit a letter from your dean confirming your enrollment in your degree program, confirming that you are a student in good standing, and, ideally, including a list of the classes you are currently taking.
 Please note that a school admissions letter or a letter from your registrar that does not include your degree program is not acceptable as proof of enrollment.